-Do you and your family like to spend quality time by putting together a jigsaw puzzle?
-Do you hate the fact that it takes days or even weeks to put together a jigsaw puzzle and your kitchen, dining or coffee table is left with the unfinished puzzle?
+Do you and your family like to spend quality time putting together a jigsaw puzzle?
+Do you hate the fact that it takes days or even weeks to put together a jigsaw puzzle and your kitchen, dining, or coffee table is left with the unfinished puzzle?
 Or better yet, you have company coming over and you need to clean your house and you hate to have to remove the unfinished puzzle.
-I know they make felt puzzle mats that can be placed under the puzzle in case you need to roll it up and put it away, but that doesn’t help either when it comes to a neat and organized space.
+I know I could use a felt puzzle mat, but that doesn’t help either when it comes to a neat and organized space.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

 My family enjoys working on jigsaw puzzles.
 We stopped doing them because I hate for a puzzle to be left out on the dining room table.
 I told Mr. DD that I wanted to replace our current coffee table and build a puzzle game table.
 I had the vision in my head and I needed to explain what that vision was to Mr. DD.
 This puzzle game table turned out great and we had to change the design plans along the way.

 My plan was to have stools tucked under the table so we could easily pull the stools and sit on them to work on the puzzle.
 Mr. DD also likes to use the stools to rest his feet.
 He had a certain height requirement that he liked for his footstool.
 The footstools needed to be almost as high as the couch because he does not like a low footstool.
 This does make our puzzle game table higher than your average coffee table height.
 The higher table design is a must for the flip-open tabletop design.

 After deciding I did not want to use square 2 x 4’s as the table legs.
 The look of a square box leg would not fit with my other “leggy” items in the room.
 Also after pricing new table legs, I decided that repurposing a table would be the answer.